ietf-wg-cellar/ebml-specification/specification.markdown

 (#identically-recurring-elements).

 The recurring attribute is **OPTIONAL**.
-If the recurring attribute is not present then the EBML Element is not an Identically Recurring Element.
+If the recurring attribute is not present, then the EBML Element is not an Identically Recurring Element.

 #### minver